The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 true

-The origin of the application.
+The origins of the application.
 The origin is basically protocol, host and port.
 If you are calling WebAuthn API while your application is located at https://example.com/login, then origin will be https://example.com.
 If you are calling from http://localhost:2823/test, then the origin will be http://localhost:2823.
 Please note that WebAuthn API will not work on pages loaded over HTTP, unless it is localhost, which is considered secure context.
+If unspecified, this defaults to whatever URI this application is deployed on.
+This allows more than one value if you want to allow multiple origins.
+See https://w3c.github.io/webauthn/#sctn-related-origins

 Show more